 This is what is preached, and it is what congregations generally expect to hear, Sunday after Sunday.
 Is it any wonder that the church can’t get it together?
 Is it any wonder that the church is powerless against the spiritual forces that confronts it daily?
 Is it any wonder that the church seems to be always having church, instead of being the church that was demonstrated to us in the Book of Acts?
 Is it any wonder that the church seems to be on a cycle, a merry-go-round from month to month with religious practices, instead of practicing the principles of the Kingdom?
 Wonder what other lies, oh, I’m sorry, misleading information is continuously being breathed on the congregations, over and over and over again?

-As I was concluding this writing, the Ruach Hakodesh called to my remembrance Isaiah 55:7-8, and showed me that knowing better and not doing better is disobedience, which is rebellion, which is as witchcraft, which of course is a form of wickedness.
-If we continue operating in these untruths, we are not forsaking our way.
-We are deceiving ourselves if we think it is all right to cover up the truth in any way other than The Way.
+As I was concluding this writing, the Ruach Hakodesh (Holy Spirit) called to my remembrance 1 Samuel 15:23 (pointing to Isaiah 55:7-8), emphasizing that knowing better and not doing better is disobedience, which is rebellion, which is as witchcraft, which of course is a form of wickedness (“Let the wicked forsake his way, . .”).
+If we continue operating in these untruths, we are not forsaking our “wicked” way.
+Consequently, we are deceiving ourselves (“. . .and the unrighteous man his thoughts:”) by thinking it is all right to cover up the truth in any way other than The Way.

-It is with love for my fellow brethren and believers in the Anointed One Jesus, that I must do what I have been assigned to do.
-Satan has the body of Christ right where he wants us.
-The Church is consumed by his lies which weaken our link to the Spiritual blessings in heavenly places, that have been placed there for us, since the foundation of the world was laid (see Ephesians 1:1-12).
+It is with love for my fellow brethren and believers in the Anointed One Yeshua (Jesus), that I must do what I have been called and assigned to do.
+Satan has the body of Christ right where he wants us, consumed by his lies which weaken our link to the Spiritual blessings in heavenly places, that have been placed there for us, since the foundation of the world was laid (see Ephesians 1:1-12).

 There is a plan for retaliation in the Bible and it is all in the Word, not the Cross (see Ephesians 6:10-20).
 The Cross made the way and gave us the access to what is rightfully ours.
 That is our inheritance that the enemy does not want us to know about, or possess.
 If we stay in this state of flux, and go to the “Cross” month after month, and not learn how to access our Kingdom rights, all is good.
 But the second we start acting like, living like, talking like, and being like our heavenly Father, trouble comes from the inside – from people who refuse to think outside the box of confinement they are used to.
 They are bound by customs, traditions, and superstitions, and rituals that have the “appearance” of wisdom, but no power (see Colossians 2:23).